You wouldn’t be human if you didn’t fear loss.

 But smart investing can overcome the power of emotion by focusing on relevant research, solid data and proven strategies.
 Here are seven principles that can help fight the urge to make emotional decisions in times of market turmoil.

 Over long periods of time, stocks have tended to move steadily higher, but history tells us that stock market declines are an inevitable part of investing.
 The good news is that corrections (defined as a 10% or more decline), bear markets (an extended 20% or more decline) and other challenging patches haven’t lasted forever.

-The Standard & Poor’s 500 Composite Index has typically dipped at least 10% about once a year, and 20% or more about every six years, according to data from 1951-2020.
-While past results are not predictive of future results, each downturn has been followed by a recovery and a new market high.
+The Standard & Poor’s 500 Composite Index has typically dipped at least 10% about once a year, and 20% or more about every six years, according to data from 1952-2021.
+While past results are not predictive of future results, each downturn has been followed by a recovery and, over time, a new market high.

 No one can accurately predict short-term market moves, and investors who sit on the sidelines risk losing out on periods of meaningful price appreciation that follow downturns.